gsintes/ExperimentControl/README.md

 Creating a new protocol:

-	If you want to create a new protocol: create a class that inherits AControl
-		Implement the methods needed (if you don't want to do one of them create the header of the method and just throw NotImplementedException)
+	If you want to create a new protocol: create a class (prefered a sealed one) that inherits AControl Implement the methods needed (if you don't want to do one of them create the header of the method and just throw NotImplementedException)
 		Add the name of the experiment to the enum in IControl Add the new experiment constructor in Form1 constructor